Advertisements

 Chicory: Herbs And Their Meanings

-Chicory is an herb with a bitter, earthy flavor and is commonly used in the form of tea or as a natural remedy for a variety of conditions.
-It is believed to have digestive and liver-supporting properties and is sometimes used to treat constipation and other digestive issues.
+Chicory is an herb with a strong, bitter taste and is mostly used in teas or as a remedy for health concerns.
+It’s believed to do well for digestion and liver function and can be used to ease constipation and other stomach issues.

 18. Dandelion